-Tom Hutchinson is the Chief Analyst of Cabot Dividend Investor.
+Tom Hutchinson is the Chief Analyst of Cabot Dividend Investor, Cabot Income Advisor and Cabot Retirement Club.
 He is a Wall Street veteran with extensive experience in multiple areas of investing and finance.

 His range of experience includes specialized work in mortgage banking, commodity trading and in a financial advisory capacity for several of the nation’s largest investment banks.